In this post, we explain what repetition is, how to analyse it, and how to discuss it in your essays.

 T.E.E.L stands for:

 You can find a more detailed explanation of using T.E.E.L in our post on paragraph structure (this post is part of our series on Essay Writing and shows you the methods Matrix English Students learn to write Band 6 essays in the Matrix Holiday and Term courses).
-Let’s use this T.E.E.L to write about this example of imagery.
+Let’s use this T.E.E.L to write about this example of repetition.

 Let’s put this in a complete analysis of repetition.